Opportunity

 Two years after I started working there, my department’s director got tired of fussing with the city manager and quit.
 I was named temporary director in his place.
 In that role, I helped build a new computing center while converting the city’s accounting, customer service, library, tax, and utility applications from the Univac 90/30 system to the IBM 4341.

-He didn’t urge me to quit my position for my health because he knew that I, like him, loved and served Denton and its citizens.
+He didn’t urge me to quit my position immediately for my health because he knew that I, like him, loved and served Denton and its citizens.
 Instead, he propped me up with injections of vitamin B-12.
-He understood that a bit of sacrificing oneself for the greater good was sometimes necessary.
+He understood that temporarily sacrificing oneself for the greater good was sometimes necessary.

-Upon refurbishing the building, installing and testing the the converted programs on the IBM and its peripherals, and switching computer operations to the new location, I trained my chain-smoking, aspirin-gulping replacement and resigned.
+Upon refurbishing the new computer center, installing and testing the the converted programs on the IBM and its peripherals, and switching operations to the new location, I trained my chain-smoking, aspirin-gulping replacement and resigned.

 Those years I considered graduate school.
 An official commendation from the Denton City Council recognizing my efforts was my diploma.